dergigi/dergigi.github.io/collections/bitcoin/_posts/2026-05-19-on-chain-zaps.md

 >
 > <cite>[Dr. Ian Malcolm][shit]</cite>

-{% include image.html name="jp-poop.jpeg" caption="Looking at the big pile of poop that is the on-chain zap proposal." %}
+{% include image.html name="jp-poop.jpeg" caption="Looking at the big pile of poop that is the 'on-chain zap' proposal." %}

 ## Careful, Icarus

-My initial reaction to seeing on-chain zaps was "oh, that's a terrible idea" - and it's my reaction still.
+My initial reaction to seeing the proposal was "oh, that's a terrible idea" - and it's my reaction still.
 Just because we can do something doesn't mean we _should_ do something, as Jurassic Park was trying to teach us.